 - All ideas feel like great ideas but quickly become wrong ideas

-- Eventually, you’ll feel like nothings working
+- You’ll feel like nothing is working

 - You may feel like quitting

 timeyou may also feel like working harder to find a solution (starting the cycle again)

-- Your brain is probably thinking at 100mph
+- Your brain is probably thinking

-1.A crappy logo design brief leads to a Creative Block
+A crappy creative brief leads to a creative block

-The problem was not with me but with the creative brief itself.
-Sometimes creative briefs and even clients can be whimsical with their desires because they themselves don’t know what the end result for a logo design should be, so they just leave that objective out.
+The problem was not with me but with the design brief.
+Sometimes creative briefs and even clients can be whimsical with their desires because they themselves don’t know what the end result for a creative project should be, so they just leave that objective out.

-Re-address the client and brief
+1. Re-address the brief

 A lack of research leads to a creative block

 More often than not, creative block is created from a lack of research and the lack of a brief plays a big part in that problem.
 If there’s not a lot of information to begin with then its hard to pinpoint the problem and create a solution.
 A lack of research or information is un-inspiring in general!
 A good way to avoid creative block is to get back to research and build a concept because there’s no such thing as an original idea that pops into your head like a lightbulb.
 All original ideas are based on other ideas, even if they’re unrelated ideas.